 Opioids Effect on the Brain

 Opioids are drugs that chemically bind to certain receptors in your brain.
-The opioids effect on the brain simulates the effects of naturally occurring pain relieving chemicals, endorphins.
+The opioid effect on the brain simulates the effects of naturally occurring pain-relieving chemicals, endorphins.
 This process blocks the user’s perception of pain.
 This is why opioids are commonly prescribed as pain medication.
-However it is very easy to develop a tolerance, leading to the need to increase the dosage, eventually resulting in the development of an addiction.
+However, it is very easy to develop a tolerance, leading to the need to increase the dosage, eventually resulting in the development of an addiction.

 Side Effects of Opioids